bacdillon/AutomationPlayground/Machine Learning/Simple Linear Regression/Readme.md

 # Business Problem
 An ice cream shop owner wants to estimate daily revenue based on weather forecasts.
-Questions include:
+Questions include:<br>
-•	How much revenue can be expected when the temperature reaches 30°C?
+•	How much revenue can be expected when the temperature reaches 30°C?<br>
-•	Does temperature significantly influence sales?
+•	Does temperature significantly influence sales?<br>
-•	Can future weather forecasts improve inventory planning?
+•	Can future weather forecasts improve inventory planning?<br>
-•	How should staffing levels be adjusted during hot weather?
+•	How should staffing levels be adjusted during hot weather?<br>
 Instead of relying on intuition, historical sales data is used to build a predictive machine learning model.

 # Project Objectives